 The monthly UW Tacoma New Staff Orientation is highly recommended for new regular staff and will cover important information specific to UW Tacoma.
 If you would like to attend the orientation, please contact UWTHR.

-New employees in benefits-eligible positions should also register for the required UW Orientation - Welcome Day currently being held virtually.
-This event includes a general UW orientation, the Benefits Orientation and the required Addressing Discrimination and Harassment Training.
-Union employees are also required to attend the union presentation.
-It is strongly suggested that they attend an in-person Benefits Orientation as soon as possible, as there are strict deadlines associated with new employee enrollment.
-A benefits packet will be provided to them at the orientation.
+New employees in benefits-eligible positions should also register for the required UW Orientation - Welcome Day held virtually.
+This event includes a general UW orientation and the Benefits Orientation.
+It is strongly suggested that they complete the Benefits Orientation as soon as possible, as there are strict deadlines associated with new employee enrollment.
+Union employees are also required to attend the union presentation included as part of the Welcome Day program.

 Washington State Department of Labor and Industries requires ALL state employees to receive asbestos awareness training.
 This training can be quickly and conveniently completed online.
 The General Awareness Asbestos Training takes about 15-20 minutes.